-The City of Oakdale will be working on a multi-family affordable housing project over this next Consolidated Planning period in which NSP Program Income funds may be used.
-The project plans to serve families with extremely low to very low incomes (30-60% of the area median income, or AMI).
+The City of Oakdale will be working on a multi-family affordable housing project over this next fiscal year in which NSP Program Income funds may be used.
+The project plans to serve families with low incomes (80% of the area median income, or AMI).